 In Gem’s Outreach Stats, talent teams can view how their efforts are faring across different racial/ethnic groups, from first touch through to replied, interested, and even converted to process.
 Greenhouse customers with Pipeline Analytics enabled can analyze conversion rates through the funnel for the same racial/ethnic groups, and even secondarily group by gender or other attributes.

 This kind of information can shed light on whether teams are reaching out to a diverse talent pool to build a diverse pipeline, or whether there are systemic biases that might show up as some segments of candidates get stuck at certain stages of the funnel, or don’t even respond to outreach to begin with.

 How does Gem get this data?

 Prediction is determined by a candidate’s first and last name via a model trained on large datasets.
-You can expect our race/ethnicity accuracy in range of 75%-95%, determined using confusion tables with large datasets of self-ID (eg US Census data).
-Gem’s race/ethnicity diversity is broken into four categories with one undetermined category: Asian, Black, Hispanic/Latino, White, and undetermined.
+You can expect our race/ethnicity accuracy in range of 75%-95%, determined using confusion tables with large datasets of self-ID (for example, US Census data, among many other global datasets).
+Gem’s race/ethnicity diversity is broken into four categories with one undetermined category: Asian, Black, Hispanic/Latino, White, and Undetermined.